 In today’s world, authors need a social media presence to expand their reach to new readers, sell their books, and even find a publisher if that’s something you’d like to do.

 We live in a social world and so it makes sense that social media would become a powerful marketing strategy for indie authors.
 The beauty of it is that it levels the playing field between traditionally published authors and indie writers.

 In other words, everyone has to be involved in the marketing of their books and that means you need a vibrant online presence.
 A publisher’s marketing arm has the same resources at hand that you do: social media, an author website, and a blog.

 Social media is how you build trust with prospective readers, deepen relationships with the readers you already have, and boost traffic to your website and online venues where readers can purchase your books.

-And I like something else: a great glass of red wine (Ramazotti’s sangiovese comes to mind) and tequila, either Casamigos Anejo or Don Julio 1942 Anejo — when I really want to splurge that is.
+And I like something else: a great glass of red wine (Ramazotti’s sangiovese comes to mind) and tequila.
+My favorite is the Casamigos Anejo, formerly owned by George Clooney.
 Recently, my husband and I became wine club members at Ramazotti, a small family winery in Northern California.
 Doesn’t everyone belong to a wine club?
 Well, where I live they do.

 But enough about me.

 If you’re feeling overwhelmed or don’t know how to approach social media or start integrating social media into your book marketing plan, let’s talk.
 I’m here to help you.